buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 The ``returncode`` filter field expects an integer value, so if you try a non-integer returncode you will get the following message

-.. command-output:: buildtest report --filter returncode=1.5
+.. command-output:: buildtest rt --filter returncode=1.5
     :returncode: 1

 The ``state`` filter field expects value of ``PASS`` or ``FAIL`` so if you specify an invalid state you will get an error as follows.

-.. command-output:: buildtest report --filter state=UNKNOWN
+.. command-output:: buildtest rt --filter state=UNKNOWN
     :returncode: 0

 The ``buildspec`` field expects a valid file path, it can be an absolute or relative path, buildtest will resolve absolute path and check if file exist and is in the report file.
 If it's an invalid file we get an error such as

-.. command-output:: buildtest report --filter buildspec=/path/to/invalid.yml
+.. command-output:: buildtest rt --filter buildspec=/path/to/invalid.yml
     :returncode: 0

 You may have a valid filepath for buildspec filter field such as ``$BUILDTEST_ROOT/tutorials/invalid_executor.yml``, but there is no record of a test in the report cache because this test wasn't run.
 In this case you will get the following message.

-.. command-output:: buildtest report --filter buildspec=$BUILDTEST_ROOT/tutorials/invalid_executor.yml
+.. command-output:: buildtest rt --filter buildspec=$BUILDTEST_ROOT/tutorials/invalid_executor.yml
     :returncode: 0

 Find Latest or Oldest test